behavioral-data/Empathy-Mental-Health/README.md

 ## Dataset Access Instructions

 The Reddit portion of our collected dataset is available inside the [dataset](dataset) folder.
 The csv files with annotations on the three empathy communication mechanisms are `emotional-reactions-reddit.csv`, `interpretations-reddit.csv`, and `explorations-reddit.csv`.
-Each csv file contains five columns:
+Each csv file contains six columns:
 ```
 sp_id: Seeker post identifier
 rp_id: Response post identifier